line/armeria/site/src/sphinx/server-annotated-service.rst

 Armeria also provides built-in request converters such as, a request converter for a Java Bean, :api:`JacksonRequestConverterFunction` for a JSON document, :api:`StringRequestConverterFunction` for a string and :api:`ByteArrayRequestConverterFunction` for binary data.
-They will be applied after your request converters by default, so you can use these built-in converters by just putting :api:`@RequestObject` annotation on the parameters which you want to convert.
+They will be applied after your request converters, so you don't have to specify any :api:`@RequestConverter` annotations:

-In some cases, :api:`@RequestObject` annotation may have a request converter as its value.
-Assume that you have a Java class named ``MyRequest`` that it is usually able to be converted by ``MyDefaultRequestConverter``.
-But what if there is only one method which has a parameter of ``MyRequest`` that you have to convert it differently?
-In this case, you may specify a request converter with :api:`@RequestObject` annotation.
-In the example, ``MySpecialRequestConverter`` will be used first for converting ``MyRequest``.

 .. code-block:: java

-    @RequestConverter(MyDefaultRequestConverter.class)
     public class MyAnnotatedService {

-        @Post("/hello")
+        // JacksonRequestConverterFunction will work for the content type of 'application/json' or
+        // one of '+json' types.
+        @Post("/hello1")
+        public HttpResponse hello1(JsonNode body) { ... }

+        @Post("/hello2")
+        public HttpResponse hello2(MyJsonRequest body) { ... }

+        // StringRequestConverterFunction will work for the content type of any of 'text'.
+        @Post("/hello3")
+        public HttpResponse hello3(String body) { ... }

+        @Post("/hello4")
+        public HttpResponse hello4(CharSequence body) { ... }

+        // ByteArrayRequestConverterFunction will work for the content type of 'application/octet-stream',
+        // 'application/binary' or none.
+        @Post("/hello5")
-        public HttpResponse hello(
+        public HttpResponse hello5(byte[] body) { ... }

+        @Post("/hello6")
-            @RequestObject(MySpecialRequestConverter.class) MyRequest myRequest) { ... }
+        public HttpResponse hello6(HttpData body) { ... }
     }

 Injecting value of parameters and HTTP headers into a Java object
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Armeria provides a generic built-in request converter for Java objects which is activated by putting :api:`@RequestObject` annotation on the parameters which you want to convert.
+Armeria provides a generic built-in request converter that converts a request into a Java object.
+Just define a plain old Java class and specify it as a parameter of your service method.

 .. code-block:: java

     public class MyAnnotatedService {
         @Post("/hello")
-        public HttpResponse hello(@RequestObject MyRequestObject myRequestObject) { ... }
+        public HttpResponse hello(MyRequestObject myRequestObject) { ... }
     }

-Besides the annotated service class, you also need to create ``MyRequestObject`` and put :api:`@Param` or :api:`@Header` annotations on any of the following elements, to inject the path parameters, HTTP parameters or HTTP headers:
+We also need to define the ``MyRequestObject`` class which was used in the method ``hello()`` above.
+To tell Armeria which constructor parameter, setter method or field has to be injected with what value, we should put :api:`@Param`, :api:`@Header`, :api:`@RequestObject` annotations on any of the following elements:

 - Fields
 - Constructors with only one parameter